 Our second day involves a half day's horseback riding in the Brecon Beacons National Park, taking in remote bridleways and ancient tracks with views of the stunning mountains, an important feature of the Welsh countryside.
 The riding is organised through Cantref Horse Riding Centre.
 The centre has been established for over 40 years and is the only horse riding centre that goes into the Brecon Beacons.
 All riders will receive instruction in outdoor riding in the centre before leaving for your ride.
 A relaxing stop in a village pub for food and refreshment will also be given (food and drinks not included in tour price).

-If you intend to travel to our central London meeting point by public transport, you can plan your journey in advance on the Transport for London website - click here
+If you intend to travel to our central London meeting points by public transport, you can plan your journey in advance on the Transport for London website - click here.